Recreational fishing in coastal waters, sea area, and the Dutch Visserijzone

 Bluefin tuna

-- Have you caught a bluefin tuna that weighs less than 30 kilograms?
-Or with a fork length of less than 115 centimeters?
+• Have you caught a bluefin tuna?
 Then you must release it immediately.
 You will have to register your catch in the app.

-- Have you caught an eel?
+• Have you caught a European eel?
 Then you must release it immediately.
-You will have to register your catch in the app.
+You still have to register your catch in the app.

 Rules for fishing gear